Table of Contents

-Peer-to-peer lending has opened up a lot of doors for borrowers and investors alike.
+Peer-to-peer marketplace lending has opened up a lot of doors for borrowers and investors alike.
 But is it right for you?
 If you’re looking for fast funding, then probably not.
 Investors have up to 14 days to commit funds to your loan application so it can take that long before you see any cash.

-While no one could likely figure out who you are, it’s something to be aware of to make sure it’s within your comfort zone.
+While no one could figure out who you are, it’s something to be aware of to make sure it’s within your comfort zone.
 Investors can also see how much remaining funding is needed, which can help inform their own decision on how much to contribute.

-Once you weigh the pros and cons of a marketplace loan from Prosper, you can go online for a pre-approval.
+Once you weigh the pros and cons of a marketplace loan through Prosper, you can go online for a pre-approval.
 You can check your rate with just a soft check so you don’t have to worry about any hard pulls affecting your credit report.

 If you like what you can see, you can complete the application process and move into the funding portion.
 From start to finish, you’ll benefit from total transparency with a loan through Prosper.

 - For example, a three year $10,000 loan with a rate of 5.99% APR would have 36 scheduled monthly payments of $302.
 A five year $10,000 loan with a rate of 9.68% APR would have 60 scheduled monthly payments of $201.
 Annual percentage rates (APRs) through Prosper range from 5.99% APR (AA) to 36.00% APR (HR) for first-time borrowers, with the lowest rates for the most creditworthy borrowers.